-On January 1, 2020, the Company adopted Accounting Standards Update No. 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, using the modified retrospective transition method.
-Upon adoption, the Company changed its impairment model to utilize a current expected credit losses (CECL) model in place of the incurred loss methodology for financial instruments measured at amortized cost, including its accounts receivables.
+Starting January 1, 2020, the Company is utilizing a current expected credit losses (CECL) model for financial instruments measured at amortized cost, including its accounts receivables.

-There was no cumulative effect from adoption on our consolidated financial statements.
-As of December 31, 2020 and 2019, trade receivable, net, were \$540.8 and \$495.8, respectively, and the allowances of trade receivable were insignificant.
+As of December 31, 2021 and 2020, trade receivable, net, were \$597.8 and \$540.8, respectively, and the allowances of trade receivable were insignificant.

 The Company writes off receivables when they are deemed uncollectible, having exhausted all collection efforts.
 Actual collection experience may not meet expectations and may result in increased bad debt expense.
-Bad debt and total write offs expenses during 2020, 2019 and 2018 were insignificant.
+Bad debt and total write offs expenses during 2021, 2020 and 2019 were insignificant.